dkause/PokeView-App/README.md

 - Visual Studio Code
 - Pokemon API

+## My Experience

+This is a good introduction into basic skills and tools you need to know as a developer.
+Not only building a Userinterface but also providing the business logic behind a basic and commom app.

 ## Features to add

 - [ ] Preview Image of Pokemon in Button